 If extending Guerrero is the top priority for Berríos, let’s hope the front office takes his advice to heart and digs deep this offseason on trying to keep Vlad in Toronto as a core player along with Berríos.

-After all, when Berríos agreed to his own big contract extension with the Blue Jays in November 2021, it was general manager Ross Atkins who said, “It has been our vision from the day that we got here [in 2015] to have a group together that the fans come to love and know for a long time.
+After all, when Berríos agreed to his own big contract extension with the Blue Jays in November 2021, it was general manager Ross Atkins who said, “It has been our vision from the day that we got here to have a group together that the fans come to love and know for a long time.
 We want our players to feel the same way."

 Building around Vlad and La Makina would certainly fulfil that promise to Toronto fans to extend some players to “love and know for a long time.”